 8. Other Important details:

-8.1 Programming decisions are made at the discretion of the co-directors and take into consideration numerous elements and factors for curation of the overall film festival program.
+8.1 Programming decisions are made at the discretion of the co-directors and take into consideration numerous elements and factors for the curation of the overall film festival program.